Petralthan Pillaiya

 Petralthan Pillaiya is a 1966 Indian Tamil-language drama film directed by Krishnan–Panju and written by Aaroor Dass.
 The film stars M. G. Ramachandran, B. Saroja Devi and Sowcar Janaki.
-Based on Charlie Chaplin's 1921 American film, The Kid, it revolves around a tramp finding a homeless boy and raising him as his own son until five years later the boy's biological parents try to find him.
+Based on the 1921 American film, The Kid, it revolves around a tramp finding a homeless boy and raising him as his own son until five years later the boy's biological parents try to find him.

 Petralthan Pillaiya was released on 9 December 1966.
 The film emerged a commercial success, running for over 100 days in theatres.
+It was remade in Malayalam as Ashtamirohini (1975).

 Plot

 Jeeva is a mother unable to afford the cost of raising a young boy.
 She abandons him in a temple where a tramp, Anandhan, discovers him.
 Anandhan tries to get rid of the boy, but he eventually becomes attached to him.
 Anandhan names the boy Kannan and educates him, despite his poor financial condition.
 Five years later, Jeeva, her husband Sekhar and social services try to find her son.